Project-Somedays/Project-Somedays.github.io/_posts/2025-03-30-WCCChallenges2025Week13-TypeWriter-Art.md

 - [x] Ooft wrap some of it in p5js so it works in OpenProcessing
 - [x] lil-gui biz

-# 🎓Lessons Learned🎓
-- OBJ doesn't store the initial positional data
-- THREE.js is SO much more complex than p5js.
-Which I already knew, but I've worked in p5 for so long, I'd forgotten how many niceties is has.
-Like handling mouse presses etc.

 # 🪵Dev Log🪵